HenrikSkog/cognition/CONTRIBUTING.md

 For some commits, only a commit title is sufficient.
 Oftentimes, adding a description explaining what is done, and why it is done is helpful for new developers joining the project.

-Commit messages should be categorized.
+Commit messages must be categorized.
 One should not blend or mix categories in one single commit, in order to maintain a clean Git timeline and to increase readability for the developer.

 #### Example